Fairfax v News property war heats up.

 -- it was established in September last year, is chaired by the PM and includes a number of business luminaries in its ranks including Corrs CEO John Denton and Ken Henry.
-Google "Asian Century cabinet committee" and it pops up as the first result. — Andrew Crook
+Google "Asian Century cabinet committee" and it pops up as the first result. -- Andrew Crook

-Video of the day.
-“So excuse me if I look a little wet."
+"So excuse me if I look a little wet."
 Sandy brought out the best in US reporters as they bravely stood directly in the path of fierce winds, large waves and falling trees.
 And if the video below tickles your fancy, there's more bloopers and downright media stupidity

-Front page of the day.
 It wasn't just the east coast of the United States that experienced Sandy's wrath.
 At least 54 people were killed in Haiti.